 Foresters also use GPS at forest sites to sketch out the extent of harvesting boundaries in block layout plans.

 Work locations can vary in a forester career.
-Some foresters spend as much time in the office than out.
+Some foresters spend as much time in the office as out.
 For example, foresters perform any of the following tasks as an environmental consultant:

-- First, foresters create forest regeneration plans and advise corrective rehabilitation actions.
+- FOREST REGENERATION PLANS: Foresters create forest regeneration plans and advise corrective rehabilitation actions.

-- Second, forest inventory technicians map out forest stands and inventory.
+- FOREST INVENTORY: Forest inventory technicians map out forest stands and inventory.

-- Finally, foresters work in government to inform government policies and legislation.
+- POLICIES AND LEGISLATION: Foresters work in government to inform government policies and legislation.

 On the risky side, foresters may assist in wildfire control.
 For example, they have to provide expertise and mitigate fuel threats when disaster strikes.

-Bachelor’s degree holders can find a suitable match as a conservation scientist where they will serve and protect for forests everywhere.
+Bachelor’s degree holders can find a suitable match as conservation scientists where they will serve and protect forests everywhere.

 Foresters adhere to laws and regulations set by federal standards and initiatives.

-By abiding to federal legislation, foresters achieve logging objectives using environmental and harvesting compliance.
+By abiding by federal legislation, foresters achieve logging objectives using environmental and harvesting compliance.